XiaoouPan/conquer/README.md

 library(conquer)
 ```

-We will submit it to CRAN soon.

 ## Common error messages

+Since `conquer` is currently still a source package, some compiling issues may appear when users install it.
+We apologize for the inconvenience and will submit it to CRAN soon.

 First of all, to avoid most unexpected error messages, it is **strongly** recommended to update `R` to version >= 3.6.1.